Finland in the Eurovision Song Contest 2013: Semi-final

 Krista Siegfrids took part in technical rehearsals on 8 and 11 May, followed by dress rehearsals on 15 and 16 May.
 This included the jury show on 15 May where the professional juries of each country watched and voted on the competing entries.

-The Finnish performance featured Krista Siegfrids performing in a white wedding dress joined by three dancers wearing pale purple suits with black eye masks, which was later transformed to pink dresses, and two backing vocalists wearing red maid outfits.
+The Finnish performance featured Krista Siegfrids performing in a white wedding dress joined by three dancers wearing purple suits with black eye masks, which later transformed to pink dresses, and two backing vocalists wearing red maid outfits.
 Siegfrids and the dancers performed a dance routine together which included Siegfrids picking petals from a forget-me-not while being lifted up as well as having a wedding veil being put on her head which she later ripped off.
 The performance was ended with a lesbian kiss between Siegfrids and one of the backing vocalists.
-In regards to the kiss, Siegfrids stated: " The kiss is not a surprise anymore; it's 2013, and I can kiss anyone I want.
+In regards to the kiss, Siegfrids stated: "The kiss is not a surprise anymore; it's 2013, and I can kiss anyone I want.
 There's no stopping us in the live shows."
 The performance also featured pyrotechnic effects and the use of confetti.
 The three dancers that joined Krista Siegfrids on stage were Haza Kajipoori, Katrin Vaskelainen and Kiira Kilpiö, while the two backing vocalists were Emelie Granvik and Reetta Korhonen.

 At the end of the show, Finland was announced as having finished in the top 10 and subsequently qualifying for the grand final.
 It was later revealed that Finland placed ninth in the semi-final, receiving a total of 64 points.

 Final

 Shortly after the second semi-final, a winners' press conference was held for the ten qualifying countries.
 As part of this press conference, the qualifying artists took part in a draw to determine which half of the grand final they would subsequently participate in.
 This draw was done in the order the countries appeared in the semi-final running order.
 Finland was drawn to compete in the first half.
 Following this draw, the shows' producers decided upon the running order of the final, as they had done for the semi-finals.
 Finland was subsequently placed to perform in position 4, following the entry from Moldova and before the entry from Spain.

 Krista Siegfrids once again took part in dress rehearsals on 17 and 18 May before the final, including the jury final where the professional juries cast their final votes before the live show.
-Birgit performed a repeat of her semi-final performance during the final on 18 May.
+Siegfrids performed a repeat of her semi-final performance during the final on 18 May.
 At the conclusion of the voting, Finland finished in twenty-fourth place with 13 points.